liferay-search/liferay-docs/en/user/articles/100-web-experience-management/05-organizing-content-with-tags-and-categories/01-organizing-content-with-tags-and-categories-intro.markdown

 [TOC levels=1-4]

-Tags and categories are two important tools you can use to help organize information in @product@.
+Tags and categories are two important tools you can use to help organize information in @sharepoint@.
 These tools help users to easily find the content they're looking for through search or navigation.
 Tagging and categorizing assets is easy.
 You can tag or categorize an asset at creation time or when editing an existing asset.
 If you click on the *Metadata* section of the